 Spotted knapweed (Centaurea stoebe) is a tap-rooted perennial forb that spreads by seed.
 Plants overwinter in a rosette stage and resume growth in early spring.
-Spotted knapweed blooms from July through late September depending on growing conditions.
+Flowering occurs in early summer through fall, depending on growing conditions.

 The weed is a prolific seed producer with 1000 or more seeds per plant that are spread by water, animals, humans, and vehicles.
 Spotted knapweed seeds remain viable in soil for more than seven years, and individual spotted knapweed plants can live for as long as nine years.
 The weed is well adapted to a wide range of habitats including open forests, rangeland, roadsides, pastureland, riparian areas, and ditch banks.
 Disturbed sites are most susceptible to initial establishment of spotted knapweed.

-Management options include hand removal of small infestations, mechanical tillage , use of grazing livestock, herbicides, and biological management.
-Although this discussion will focus on use of selective herbicides, detailed information regarding effectiveness of other management methods is available online.
+Management options include hand removal of small infestations, mechanical tillage , use of grazing livestock, herbicides, and biological agents.
+The following discussion will focus on use of selective herbicides; however, detailed information regarding effectiveness of other management methods is available online.

 HERBICIDE RATE AND APPLICATION TIMING